-Management performed an impairment test for the investment in certain subsidiaries as these subsidiaries have been dormant since the disposal of their vessels.
-An impairment loss of US\$23,052,000 (2015: US\$4,698,000) was recognised for the financial year ended 31 December 2016 to write down the investment in subsidiaries to their recoverable amount.
-The recoverable amount of the investment in these subsidiaries have been determined based on value in use which approximates their net assets as at 31 December 2016.
+Management performed an impairment test for the investment in its subsidiaries.
+An impairment of US\$33,595,000 (2016: US\$23,052,000) was recognised for the financial year ended 31 December 2017 to write down the investment in subsidiaries to their recoverable amount.
+The recoverable amount of the investment in these subsidiaries have been determined based on value in use which approximates their net assets as at 31 December 2017.